taxfromdk/obsbot_tiny_reversing/readme.txt

 *) PTZ movement left, right, up, down and stop. (replay of commands) *) go to home
 -----------------------------
-*) Understand PTC protocol
+*) Understand PTZ commands
 *) Fine grained camera control
-*) Read current position
+*) Read current position, zoom etx
 *) Start/stop AI (I suspect the HiSilicon is doing the AI) *) Zoom
 *) Ability to use camera while controlling
 *) Figure out to fetch images or use alongside webcam app.
-*)

 The current functionality is achieved based on USB traffic captured from a virtual machine with the USB camera connected via passthrough.
 These commands are essentially just replayed.

-The replay of commands reveal some "fun" behaviour, as left, right, up and down does not move clean and the speed is probably different.
+The replay of commands reveal some "fun" behaviour, as left, right, up and down commands are replayed commands that probably is not lean move commands.
 Understanding of the protocol is needed.

-The communication between the device and host also includes read commands, and this protocol is also needs to be nderstood.
+The communication between the device and host also includes read commands, and this protocol also needs to be understood.

 Hopefully it would contain current settings.

+#The capture process
 I have used Virtualbox installed on an Ubuntu 20.04.
-The virtualbox machine is running Windows 10 and the official utility for windows.
+The virtualbox machine is running Windows 10 and the official utility for windows is used.

-The capture process worked as follows.
+The capture process used was the following.

 1) Identify the device using lsusb (6e30:fef0)
 #lsusb